 Chaconne or Ciaconne is a fiery dance popularized in Spain in 17th century which later gave birth to a new musical form.
 Its actual origins can be traced to the New World, and some musicologists believe it might've come from Mexico.

-In Spain, performed with castanets either as a solo by a woman or a couple, the dance was actually percieved as vulgar.
+In Spain, performed with castanets either as a solo by a woman or a couple, the dance was actually perceived as vulgar.
 Even then, it soon spread to Italy where it was considered just as disreputable.
-During the 17th century, one of the ciaconne variations gained favour at the French court, later appearing rather frequently in the stage works of Jean-Baptiste Lully.
+During the 17th century, one of the ciaconne variations gained favor at the French court, later appearing rather frequently in the stage works of Jean-Baptiste Lully.